jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/lecture-topics.rst

 * **Maximum Points**: 10
 * **Topic Selection Due Date**: October 11, 2023
-* **PR Merge Date**: At Least One Day Before Lecture Date
+* **PR Merge Date**: At Least One Day Before the Lecture Date
-* **Lecture Date***: Ongoing --- TBD
+* **Lecture Date***: Ongoing

 Base Task
 =========

-Each student must give a 15 -- 20min lecture on a topic of their choice.
+Each student must give a 15 -- 20 minute lecture on a topic of their choice.
 All lectures must be created as a webpage using *reStructuredText* and Sphinx.
 Lectures will be submitted as pull requests to the course GitHub repository and all lectures must be posted to the course website.
 The lectures will only be posted once approved by the instructor.